Saiyuki: Requiem: Other media

 The light novel adaptation of the film was published by G-Fantasy / Square Enix on October 1, 2001.

+Music

+The film's music was composed by Akira Senju, who replaced Motoi Sakuraba, the composer of the Gensomaden Saiyuki television series.

+The ending theme is "TIGHTROPE", written, composed, arranged, and performed by TETSU69.

-Gensomaden Saiyuki: Requiem Original Soundtrack was published in 1-Disc alongside a special album on August 18, 2001 by Nippon Columbia.
+The Gensomaden Saiyuki: Requiem Original Soundtrack was released in Japan by Nippon Columbia as a single-disc album on August 18, 2001.

 Track listing

-All tracks are composed, arranged and produced by Akira Senju.
+All tracks were composed and arranged by Akira Senju.
+The soundtrack contains 23 instrumental tracks with a total running time of approximately 45 minutes.